How Street and Farmers’ Market Vendors Can Protect Themselves From Evolving Health Risks

 What to do if you feel the urge to sneeze or cough while at a farmers’ market or street vendor

-Download our “Healthier Workplaces: Guidance for Street Vendors and Farmers Markets Guidance Document, 2nd edition” guidance document today to learn how to safely engage in street vendor operations.
+Download our “Healthier Workplaces: Guidance for Street Vendors and Farmers Markets Guidance Document, 2nd edition” guidance document today to learn how to engage in street vendor operations safely.